LokeshwaranMoorthi/ScriptSnatch/README.md

 # ScriptSnatch

+The idea came from noticing how handwritten prescriptions often lead to delays or errors in pharmacies.
+So, I built a Django web app that lets users upload prescription images.
+I integrated Doctr OCR to extract text, filtered out medicine names, and matched them against an inventory stored in memory.
+The system then automatically generated an order summary for the patient.

 **ScriptSnatch** is a web application designed to process handwritten prescription images using OCR (Optical Character Recognition) technology.
 The app extracts prescription data, matches the extracted medicines against an in-memory inventory, and generates an order for the patient.
 It leverages **Django**, **Python**, **DOCTR** for OCR, **HTML5**, **CSS**, and **JavaScript** to create a seamless, interactive user experience.

 ---